torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 ================

-An interrupt controller driver creates and registers an irq_domain by calling one of the irq_domain_add_*() or irq_domain_create_*() functions (each mapping method has a different allocator function, more on that later).
+An interrupt controller driver creates and registers an irq_domain by calling one of the irq_domain_create_*() functions.
 The function will return a pointer to the irq_domain on success.
 The caller must provide the allocator function with an irq_domain_ops structure.

 In most cases, the irq_domain will begin empty without any mappings between hwirq and IRQ numbers.
 Mappings are added to the irq_domain